ppiwowarczyk/javaPlayground/README.md

 #### Sealed Classes

-Done with TeamMember in instance demo to restrict implementation for real players not other team members like coach.
+Done with TeamMember in players demo to restrict implementation for real players not other team members like coach.

 ### Java 16